Body of rape suspect found in LA after presumed Tacoma suicide

 The body of a Kitsap County suspect — who was presumed dead for 15 years after jumping off the Tacoma Narrows Bridge — was discovered in a Los Angeles apartment last month.

-Once the Los Angeles County medical examiner identified the body as Christian Robert Basham, Bremerton Police confirmed that the man found dead was the same man who was presumed dead from the jump off the bridge.
+The Los Angeles County medical examiner identified the body as Christian Robert Basham on Thursday and advised the Bremerton Police Department (BPD).
+Officers confirmed the man found dead was the same man who was presumed dead from the jump off the bridge.

 More on Wash. crime: David Loewe, ex-Seattle Humane CEO, suspected in murder-suicide involving his wife